YourFavouriteEngineer/Data_Science/data_science_foundations/week_1/hello_data_science.md

 I’m excited to start my data science journey.
 ```

-🎉 Congratulations — you’ve just written your first Python program!
+ Congratulations — you’ve just written your first Python program!

 ---

-## 🧠 4.
-Add a Project Description
+##  4. Add a Project Description

-Create a new file named `README.md` in your repo and write a short description, for example:
+Create a new file named `README.md`  and write a short description, for example:

 ```markdown
 # My First Step into Data Science